RetroShare/docs/docs/developer/coding.md

 ```

-Pay attention to the type of parameters as the compiler do, or you will end up
+Pay attention to the type of parameters as the compiler does, or you will end up
-having a difficult to tackle down unexpected behaviour.
+having a difficult time tackling unexpected behaviour.

 ### Unused named parameters casting